YuanXiong/contributions/README.md

 # contributions
 Datasets, publications, projects and technical posts

-I will release the DSNet dataset soon.
+The DSNet dataset will be released continuously.

+Some dataset for VR redirected walking will be released.